AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

 and implementation-specific configuration.
 In the example, the modifier sets to null the scientificName, genus and specificEpithet values, if they exist, allowing inference to occur based on the soundex branches.
+However, it will only trigger if one of the higher order values has been set.

 ### Modifiers